earthwave/glambie/README.md

 If you're unfamiliar with GitHub or with CI/CD, please ask a Software Engineer to help you set up this template.
 You should start by hitting the "Use This Template" button and creating a new repository with your preferred package name.
 Remember to carefully consider the name!

 ### Updating the names in the template and triggering the first successful workflow
-The next thing you should do is clone the repository and make a single commit to a **new branch** in which you have changed both "python_template"  to "\<your new package\>" everywhere in the code, including for **file names and folder names**.
-Remember also to look for "python-template" and change those instances as well.
+The next thing you should do is clone the repository and make a single commit to a **new branch** in which you have changed both "glambie"  to "\<your new package\>" everywhere in the code, including for **file names and folder names**.
+Remember also to look for "glambie" and change those instances as well.
 It is important to make this change now, or you won't be able to set up branch protection later.

 Push this change and wait for the CI chain to complete succesfully (a green tick on the actions page).
 This should take a few minutes at most.
 Once that happens, merge your first branch to main and delete it.
 You should see the deploy stage completing succesfully and the first version of your new package being published to the [Google Python Artifact Registry](https://console.cloud.google.com/artifacts/python/earthwave-sys-0/europe-west1/ewpr).
 Look under the "actions" tab for a green tick. if you see an orange circle, wait for it to finish and result in a green tick (you may need to refresh the page).

 If you see one red x (the first run, a failed "deploy") and two green ticks, you're ready to proceed.
-If not, go back and make sure you've updated all instances of "python_template" and "python-template", including for file names and folder names, and push again.
+If not, go back and make sure you've updated all instances of "glambie" and "glambie", including for file names and folder names, and push again.

 ### Updating the General settings
 you should now change some settings for your new repository.
 Hit "Settings" from the top menu and then "General" on the left menu.